Rocsg/FijiRelax/README.md

 ## Summary

 FijiRelax is a generic tool for 3D+t MRI analysis and exploration using multi-echo spin-echo sequences.
 This work was supported by the French Ministry of Agriculture, France AgriMer, CNIV and IFV, within VITIMAGE and VITIMAGE-2024 projects (program Plan National Dépérissement du Vignoble).

+## Funding
-This tools is developed in the context of :
+This tools are developed in the context of :
 - the [Vitimage 1](https://www.plan-deperissement-vigne.fr/recherches/programmes-de-recherche/vitimage) and [Vitimage 2024](https://www.plan-deperissement-vigne.fr/recherches/programmes-de-recherche/vitimage-2024) projects.
 - the [Aplim](https://umr-agap.cirad.fr/recherche/projets-de-recherche/aplim) flagship project.